 Battery Suckers: An Oral History of Heat and the Machines That Couldn't Say No

 The following is a personal account of events that took place between 2023 and the present day.
 Names have not been changed.
-The machines were all consenting adults.
+The machines were willing.

 She had fifteen hours in her when she left the factory.